Death & Dying Education

 This movement is for everyone, regardless of expensive certifications or advanced trainings.
 It’s time for us to bring death home.

-One thing is certain, we can’t predict the future or even be sure that our planning will be useful when we’re finally faced with death.
+One thing is certain, however, and it’s that we can’t predict the future or even be sure that our planning will be useful when we’re finally faced with death.
 We can, however, come to understand how we relate to death now, and allow this awareness to enhance our relationships in the present.
 Learning to ride the waves of discomfort that may accompany this growing awareness has the potential to strengthen our families and communities while we’re still alive, and better align ourselves with the life and death we’d like to experience.

 Teachers & Influences